Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/312-nvme-support.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
-1. Open a terminal window and execute the follwing command:
+1. Open a terminal window and execute the following command:

 ```bash
 sudo mount | grep 'on / '